Dazzler (Marvel Comics): Critical reception

-Alex Welch of Inverse wrote, "A fan-favorite comics character, Dazzler is a professional singer with the power to manipulate sound into light.
-She’s capable of creating light shows, holograms, blinding people, and can even shoot bursts of light out of her body.
-She’s basically what it would look like if a pop star was an actual superhero."
-George Marston of Newsarama stated, "Dazzler is the gimmickiest, campiest, most ridiculous concept Marvel has ever let come to fruition - if you only judge her by her Abba-meets-roller-disco '70s costume.
-Though her proposed movie and album tie-ins never came to fruition, Dazzler herself went on to join the X-Men, becoming a cult classic fan-favorite mutant along the way.
-And why not?
-The fact is, Dazzler kicks ass.
-Her ability to turn sound into light has been expanded in creative and crafty ways time and time again, and her look has evolved from disco queen to aerobic video model, to an angst-inspired, darker look, and finally to her current style that combines elements of her previous looks with a modern twist.
-Still, Dazzler has somehow captured our hearts and fought tooth and nail to earn our respect, even earning a slot on the one-time all-female Avengers spin-off A-Force(opens in new tab)."
+Alex Welch of Inverse wrote, "She’s basically what it would look like if a pop star was an actual superhero."
+George Marston of Newsarama stated, "The fact is, Dazzler kicks ass.
+Her ability to turn sound into light has been expanded in creative and crafty ways time and time again, and her look has evolved from disco queen to aerobic video model, to an angst-inspired, darker look, and finally to her current style that combines elements of her previous looks with a modern twist."
 Marc Buxton| of Den of Geek asserted, "Alison Blaire may have started out as somewhat of a joke, a way for Marvel to take advantage of the disco craze of the 70s, but she hasn’t remained that way.
-Instead, Dazzler has become one of the most beloved X-Men characters ever.
-She has the power to turn sound into music and is now the SHIELD mutant liaison.
-She remains one of the few mutants to ever have a solo comic title and not be given a film role."
-In November 2005, during an interview with Newsarama, writer Brian K. Vaughan asserted, "Ultimate Dazzler, on the other hand, may very well be Bendis’ single greatest contribution to the free world, so I use her way too much."
+Instead, Dazzler has become one of the most beloved X-Men characters ever."
+In November 2005, during an interview with Newsarama, writer Brian K. Vaughan asserted, "Ultimate Dazzler, on the other hand, may very well be Bendis' single greatest contribution to the free world, so I use her way too much."

 Accolades

+Dazzler has been referenced in various internet Listicles.